TL;DR

 The Curse of Virality.

 It may sound incredibly appealing to go viral with millions of views, subscribers, and new potential customers, but that is a fantasy, my friend.
 Going viral is challenging and is not a reasonably attainable goal.
-As the saying goes, slow and steady wins the race, and that's true for YouTube.
+As the saying goes, slow and steady wins the race, and that's true for your organic YouTube content marketing.

 Leave a Comment